bennyhuo/KotlinBlogTranslation/original/Kotlin M13 is out!.md

 * You can specify a @file:JvmName("CustomName") annotation on a source file to change the name of the class;
 * Many files can share the same JVM name if they are additionally marked with @file:JvmMultifileClass annotation.

 To make this change work, we had to introduce a new resource file that is required to compile Kotlin code against Kotlin binaries.
-Its name is META-INF/<module_name>.kotlin_module.
-Make sure these .kotlin_module files are not stripped by your packaging process.
-Also, make sure that module names do not clash in your project:
+Its name is <code>META-INF/&lt;module_name&gt;.kotlin_module</code>. <strong>Make sure these <code>.kotlin_module</code> files are not stripped by your packaging process.</strong> Also, make sure that module names do not clash in your project:

 * in Maven we use groupId and artifactId for module names, but you can say